dietmap/yaak/README.md

 ### Security

-Client is required to pass an API key configured in
+Client is required to pass the API key configured in

 ```yaml
 yaakapp:
   api-key: <APP_SECRET_API_KEY>
 ```

-in the *Authorization* HTTP header in order to call /api/* endpoints.
+as the *Authorization* HTTP header value in order to call any of /api/* endpoints.

 ### API Endpoints